mattjennings/replay-jsx/README.md

 # Replay with JSX

-This is a proof-of-concept for using JSX to with [Replay](https://github.com/edbentley/replay)
+This is a proof-of-concept for using JSX with [Replay](https://github.com/edbentley/replay)

 Things to note: